balancer/balancer-v2-monorepo/pkg/liquidity-mining/README.md

 ### Balancer Token Admin

 An important job of the Liquidity Mining program is to provide upper bounds on all future minting of the Balancer Token.
 In Curve's case, these restrictions are embedded in the CRV token itself.
-The BAL token contract however lacks such constraints, allowing its admins to mint arbitrary amounts of BAL (up to a maximum total supply), so the CRV code had to be adapted.
+The BAL token contract however lacks such constraints, allowing its admins to mint arbitrary amounts of BAL, so the CRV code had to be adapted.

 BAL uses OpenZeppelin's `AccessControl` contracts to manage minting permissions over it, which makes it simple to setup a two-contract system that emulates the original CRV behavior.
 The `BalancerTokenAdmin` acts as the sole account in the entire network with BAL minting permission, creating a thin wrapper around BAL's mechanism with two added behaviors: a minting schedule is put into place, which creates an upper bound on the amount of BAL that can exist at any point in time, and minting authorization is delegated to the Balancer DAO via the `Authorizer` contract.
 Once `BalancerTokenAdmin` is setup, BAL's admin configuration becomes immutable, locking-in these constraints forever.